maxbundscherer/RemoteRadioBeacon/README.md

 An application to remotely rotate the antenna, set transmission parameters and transmit.

-Tested on ...
-(Kenwood TS-2000, HyGain DCU3, Raspberry Pi 4)
+Tested on Kenwood TS-2000, HyGain DCU3, Raspberry Pi 4

 ## Features